 These are small portions of cells whose responsibility is taking crucial clotting of blood and healing of wounds.

+There are different types of blood group based on the concept of presence or absence of antigen and antibody.
 Blood grouping becomes very important and relevant not only for safe blood transfusions but also for understanding the aspects of immune responses.

 The ABO blood group system occurs in four different varieties or groups where the antigens of the red blood cells are distinguished A, B, AB, and O blood groups.
+Here is a brief table showing different blood groups along with their compatibility:

 The Rh grouping is based upon either the presence or absence of an antigen known by the name Rh factor.
 According to the presence of this type of antigen, a person is Rh-positive or RH-negative.